 Very few people carry the burden of the NHS on their shoulders, or should we say, on their heads.
 The Med Reg tops the list when it comes to this category of heroes.
 This post is dedicated to all the “Medical Registrars” in the NHS, we see you.
 Well Done!

 If they’re not looking grumpy, they’re either sad or depressed, at least, the males.
 The females are usually not too tall, not too masculine (that’s for Surgical Registrars) and not too nice either.
-If that’s your perspective of a medical registrar, here I am to say you’re wrong!
+If that’s your perspective of a medical registrar- and surgical registrars*, here I am to say you’re wrong!
 Very wrong.

 For starters, the Med Reg is thought to be a walking encyclopedia of guidelines.
 Lol.